iavofficial/IAVFrontendFramework/README.md

 ```

 ### Cookies
-**Please remove if the text fit's the requirements: Please explain how the cookie banner works and where to find its integration in the project - make it easy for yourself by adding code snippets**

 This framework adds a banner for cookies **by itself without any action of the developer**.
 Cookies have to be accepted for proper functionality.
 Without accepting the user can't use the web application.
 When accepting a **cookie with the expiration time of one year will be set** in order to save the decision.
 If this cookie is found, the cookie banner won't render again.\
 The cookie banner component is **conditionally rendered by the *DisaPage* component**.
 The code can be found in *src/lib/components/cookie/cookieBanner.tsx* Rendering of the cookie banner doesn't depend on whether the user is logged in or not.